Drug information provided by: Micromedex

 How to use external insulin pump.

-How and when to change the infusion set, cartridge adapter, and insulin in the external insulin pump reservoir.
+How and when to change the infusion set and insulin in the external insulin pump reservoir.

 How to dispose of syringes, needles, and injection devices.

 It is best to use a different place on the body for each injection (eg, under the skin of your abdomen or stomach, thigh, or upper arm).
 If you have questions about this, contact a member of your health care team.

 When used as a mealtime insulin, insulin glulisine should be taken within 15 minutes before a meal or within 20 minutes after starting a meal.